 The breadth of experience Elon Law provides, and the emphasis on “doing” rather than just “studying,” helps Elon Law Business Fellows to appreciate that modern business clients require their lawyers not just to answer discrete legal questions, but to understand the interconnectedness between legal and business issues.
 When they graduate, Business Fellows will have the foundation to become lawyers who will understand their clients’ businesses and provide useful counsel on both legal and business challenges confronting their clients.

 How to Apply

 To be considered for the Fellows program, both the application for admission to Elon Law and a Business Fellows application must be submitted.

-The deadline for submission of this application is Monday, June 8, 2020.
-Finalists for the Business Fellows program will be invited to the law school to interview in mid to late June.
+The deadline for submission of this application is Monday, June 7, 2021.
+Finalists for the Business Fellows program will be invited to interview in early to mid June.

 Visit the Tuition and Financial Planning page for information about other scholarship opportunities and financial aid programs at Elon Law.